 The plaintiffs asserted that Avis knew or should have known that Lawrence was uttering such remarks and did nothing to stop him.
 After a jury ruled in favor of the employees, a trial court crafted an injunction that sought to prohibit such conduct in the future.

-State courts uphold injunction that listed barred words from workplace
+State courts upheld list of barred words from workplace

 The California Court of Appeals ordered the injunction modified to limit only workplace speech.
 The injunction listed certain words that Lawrence could not speak in the workplace.

 In 1999 the California Supreme Court approved the injunction in Aguilar v.
 Avis Rent-a-Car System (Cal.
 1999).
 The court ruled that “a remedial injunction prohibiting the continued use of racial epithets in the workplace does not violate the right to freedom of speech if there has been a judicial determination that the use of such epithets will contribute to the continuation of a hostile or abusive work environment.”

 Avis appealed to the U.S. Supreme Court, which denied the petition on May 22, 2000.